 Japanese cities, killing many hundreds of thousands of Japanese civilians and leaving millions homeless before the dropping of the atom bombs on Hiroshima and Nagasaki.
-It is also interesting to note that the Japanese had already offered to surrender prior to the bombing of Hiroshima.
+The Japanese had already offered to surrender prior to the bombing of Hiroshima.
 Their principal condition was that the Emperor should be allowed to remain on his throne.
 The Allies refused this condition and accepted only unconditional surrender from Japan, but under the terms of the subsequent occupation, the Emperor was, in fact, retained.